 What to see in Zagreb?
 Plenty, for Zagreb is really two cities in one.
 There's the Lower Town, full of wide boulevards, huge squares and Secession architecture.
 Then there's the Upper Town which is cosy, intimate and distinctly medieval in ambience.

 The boundary between the Upper and Lower towns is Trg Jelacica (pronounced yell-atch-itsa), Zagreb's central square and meeting place.
 You'll wind up there sooner or later as all roads and trams seem to lead there.
 It's dominated by a statue of Croat hero Josip Jelacic in the centre.

 (See a street map of Zagreb)

 The heart of old Zagreb in the Upper Town, Tkalciceva street is the center of action day and night with Zagreb's funkiest cafes, shops and restaurants.
+The pedestrian street makes a wonderful stroll.
 More Upper Town sights.

 Museum of Broken Relationships

 The end of every relationship has an element of tragedy and this unusual museum evokes it with objects donated by thwarted lovers around the world.
 The explanations can be amusing or heartbreaking.
-More Upper Town Sights.
+More Museums.